 1:1 reading continues into KS2 for children who require extra support until they are able to read, understand and choose age-appropriate texts independently.
 Guided reading also continues on a weekly basis for all children throughout KS2.
 In these sessions, children are encouraged to explore texts in greater depth, study the effect of language and identify themes and conventions as well as further develop their retrieval and inference skills.
 Additional weekly whole-class teaching focuses on structuring written responses to comprehension questions by applying skills learnt in guided reading.

 In KS2, children regularly produce written plans to formulate their ideas before writing them down.
 Discussions with the teacher or with their peers support children to evaluate their own writing, and they are encouraged to edit and redraft in order to improve what they have written.
 The way we mark writing further supports the children to improve their work by guiding them to identify and correct errors in spelling, punctuation and grammar as well as develop their vocabulary, vary sentence structures and refine their purpose for writing.
 There is a greater emphasis on organisation and layout of non-fiction writing in KS2.
-Big Write sessions are an opportunity for children to produce extended pieces of writing independently and occur, on average, four times a term covering a range of genres: non-fiction, narrative and poetry.
+There are opportunities for children to produce extended pieces of writing independently covering a range of genres: non-fiction, narrative and poetry.

 In Reception and KS1, the children receive daily sessions following the Letters and Sounds phonics programme.
 This helps them to make links between reading and writing and involves the teaching of sounds, spelling patterns, high frequency words and words that are not able to be sounded out phonetically.